hadjShell/ScalaLearningJourney/note.md

     val x = 1        // implicit; the compiler infers the type
     ```

-  * Type inferenece

   * The Scala compiler can usually infer the data type for you

   * You can always explicitly declare a variable’s type if you prefer